-in elements situated close to corners.
-This could be addressed either by implicit local time-stepping or by multi-level, explicit local time-stepping, as recently advocated e.g. in [11]; an error and stability analysis for explicit, local time-stepping of the presently proposed, graded and bisection-tree meshes is yet to be developed.
+Recently, there has been considerable interest in time-explicit schemes for acoustic and seismic wave propagation.
+Strong corner mesh refinement in the spatial domain as considered here will, however, generally entail rather anisotropic space-time slabs which require prohibitively small explicit time-steps in elements situated close to corners.
+This could be addressed either by implicit local time-stepping or by multi-level, explicit local time-stepping, as recently advocated e.g. in [12]; an error and stability analysis for explicit, local time-stepping of the presently proposed, graded and bisection-tree meshes is yet to be developed.